soster/adventex/README.md

 Look into the gulp file `gulpfile.js` for other targets.
 If you want to deploy adventex to a server you can build it using this command:
 `gulp build`

+The files in the folder `dist` can be served by any web server (like Apache or nginx).